dmerejkowsky/blog/content/post/0064-let-s-build-chuck-norris-part-4-python-and-ctypes.md

 When Chuck Norris enters a rodeo the bull has to try and last 8 seconds.
 </pre>

-And we're done
+And we're done.

-In the next article, we'll show a more robust method to write our Python bindings.
-Stay tuned!
+There's a more robust method to write our Python bindings.
+You can read more about it in [part 5]({{< ref "post/0065-let-s-build-chuck-norris-part-5-python-and-cffi.md" >}}).

 [^1]: Actually, on Windows when you want to link with a shared library, you use both a `.lib` when linking and a `.dll` at runtime.
 It's confusing, I know.
 [^2]: This file is the reason sometimes people on the internet will tell you to run `ldconfig` after installing a shared library: it's used to rebuild the cache.